Coding multitype branching forests: application to the law of the total progeny of branching forest and to enumerations: Abstract

 \section{Abstract}

-By extending the breadth first search algorithm to any $d$-type critical or subcritical irreducible branching forest, we show that such forests may be encoded through $d$ independent, integer valued, $d$-dimensional random walks.
-An application of this coding together with a multivariate extension of the Ballot Theorem which is proved here, allow us to give an explicit form of the law of the total progeny, jointly with the number of subtrees of each type, in terms of the offspring distribution of the branching process.
-We then apply these results to some enumeration formulas of multitype forests with given degrees and to a new proof of the Lagrange-Good inversion Theorem.
+By extending the breadth first search algorithm to any $d$-type critical or subcritical irreducible branching forest, we show that such forests can be encoded through $d$ independent, integer valued, $d$-dimensional random walks.
+An application of this coding together with a multivariate extension of the Ballot Theorem which is obtained here, allow us to give an explicit form of the law of the total population, jointly with the number of subtrees of each type, in terms of the offspring distribution of the branching process.